Exemptions

 - eligible sponsorship letter which clearly mentions the health insurance coverage as well as the duration of the policy

-- Record of Landing document or PR card (front and back) for Permanent Residents
+- Record of Landing document or Permanent Residency card (front and back)

-This information is required by the Ministère de l’Éducation, de l’Enseignement Supérieur et de la Recherche and must be in the Concordia student’s file for audits and reports purposes.
+The Ministère de l’Éducation, de l’Enseignement Supérieur et de la Recherche requires this information, it and must be in the Concordia student’s file for audits and reports purposes.

-Should this coverage (private or government plan) expire during the academic year, you are responsible for extending the coverage and providing proof of it to the ISO; otherwise, you will be automatically registered in the Blue Cross Health Insurance Plan for International Students and charged the respective health insurance fees.
+Should your coverage (private or government plan) expire during the academic year, you must extend that coverage and present that proof to the ISO; otherwise, you will be automatically registered in the Blue Cross Health Insurance Plan and charged the respective health insurance fees.

 How often will you need to opt out?

-Adjustments or cancellations will be based on the date the ISO receives a copy of the above-mentioned supporting documentation.
 Insurance plans are based on a monthly rate from the first day of the month to the last day of the month.
-As such, and in order for the student to obtain the fullest refund, the request for adjustments or cancellations should be made by:
+For you to obtain the fullest refund, be sure to submit your opt-out request the following deadlines of your first term:

 - September 30 (if you start your studies during the Fall term or if you are a returning student)